internetarchive/sandcrawler/kafka/topics.md

         => 6 partitions
         => key is sha1hex of PDF; enable key compaction

+    sandcrawler-ENV.unextracted
+        => PDF files in IA needing extraction (thumbnails and text) => schema is sandcrawler-db style JSON.
+Can be either `cdx` or `petabox` object => fewer partitions with batch mode, but still a bunch (12?
+24?)
+        => key is sha1hex of PDF. enable time compaction (6 months?)

+    sandcrawler-ENV.pdf-text
+        => fulltext (raw text) and PDF metadata for pdfs => schema is JSON; see pdf_meta proposal for fields. large objects.
+        => 12 partitions
+        => key is sha1hex of PDF; enable key compaction; gzip compression

+    sandcrawler-ENV.pdf-thumbnail-SIZE-TYPE
+        => thumbnail images (eg, png, jpg) from PDFs => raw bytes in message (no JSON or other wrapping). fields average 10 KByte => 12 partitions; expect a TByte or so total => key is sha1hex of PDF; enable key compaction; no compression

     fatcat-ENV.api-crossref
     fatcat-ENV.api-datacite
         => all new and updated DOIs (regardless of type)